 Where do I find out more about clinical trials and who is recruiting?

-If you wish to find out more about other clinical trials (not just ones at Guy’s and St Thomas’) that may be suitable for you, please visit the UK Clinical Trials Gateway website.
+If you wish to find out more about other clinical trials (not just ones at Guy’s and St Thomas’) that may be suitable for you, please visit the Be Part of Research website.
 This website gives you a clear understanding of what is involved if you participate in a clinical trial and lets you sign up to be contacted if a suitable trial becomes available.

 What do I do if I think I might be suitable for a clinical trial?